ysun155/STAT108-PROJECT/README.md

 ## Data Collection

-### Abortion and fertility data
+### Abortion rate and maternal mortality rate

-The two main sources for abortion data are the Centers for Disease Control (CDC) and the Alan Guttmacher Institute (AGI).
-CDC is the national public health federal agency of the United States.
-AGI is a leading research and policy NGO committed to advancing sexual and reproductive health starting in 1968.
+The main source for abortion data is the Alan Guttmacher Institute (AGI), which is a leading research and policy nonprofit organization committed to advancing sexual and reproductive health starting in 1968.

-Dataset from CDC reports the number of abortion incidence and rate by state of occurrence in 2017, 2019, and 2020.
-Each year, CDC requests abortion data from the central health agencies for 50 states, the District of Columbia, and New York City.
-Dataset from AGI contains the number of abortion incidence and rate by state of occurrence and state of residence in 2020.
-AGI collects information by conducting a direct survey of abortion providers for each state beginning in 1973.
+We collected abortion rate by state of occurrence, abortion rate by state of residence, and percentage of travelling out of states for abortion in 2020.
+AGI collects information by conducting a periodic survey of abortion providers, Abortion Provider Census, for each state beginning in 1973.
+With the number of abortions performed in each state (abortions by state of occurrence) as estimated from the survey, they reassigned abortions to patients’ states of residency using information collected by state abortion reporting agencies.

+Maternal mortality rate is collected from Centers for Disease Control and Prevention (CDC), based from the National Vital Statistics System.
+This dataset includes maternal mortality rate per 100,000 live births from 2018 to 2020.
+Maternal deaths is defined to be deaths of women while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and the site of the pregnancy, from any cause related to or aggravated by the pregnancy or its management, but not from accidental or incidental causes.

-### Abortion care and policy data
+### Abortion policy and care data

-The dataset for abortion care is collected from the Abortion Facility Database Project, Advancing New Standards in Reproductive Health (ANSIRH), at University of California San Francisco.
-It mainly provides the number of women of reproductive age per facility, gestational limit, and median cost of abortion services from 2017 to 2021.
-Data is offered by publicly advertising facilities across the United States from 2018 through 2021.

 The source for state abortion policy is AGI, which was collected from the American Community Survey.
 States were scored based on whether they